 Against Aggro, your aim should be pure survival.
 You should make liberal use of Taunt minions and healing effects to ensure you are not rushed down early in the game.
 If you are able to make it to the late game, combining Obelisk's Eye with your Taunt minions will make it nearly impossible for Aggro decks to get past.

 Against Control, you need to rely heavily on getting the maximum value from your Quest.
 As smart Control players will not damage you when Activate the Obelisk is in play, you should hold off playing the Quest until the mid game after your Hero has taken some damage.
 With your Quest complete, you should play your minions one at a time and continually buff them using Obelisk's Eye each turn.
 This will force your opponent to use their resources inefficiently and will allow you to win through long drawn-out value games.

-- Against Aggro — Add 1x Divine Hymn, for 1x Bad Luck Albatross.
+- Against Aggro — Add 1x Holy Smite, for 1x Bad Luck Albatross.

 - Against Control — Add 2x Grave Rune for 2x Psychopomp